jwileyfl/streamdeck-freestyler/README.md

 # streamdeck-freestyler
-This is an unofficial Freestyler DMX plugin for the Elgato Stream Deck (in-progress)
+This is an unofficial Freestyler DMX plugin (in-progress) for the Elgato Stream Deck using the [streamdeck-client-csharp](https://github.com/TyrenDe/streamdeck-client-csharp)

 Link to Freestyler Home Page: https://www.freestylerdmx.be</br>
 Link to online reference for external control of freestyler: https://www.freestylersupport.com/wiki/external_control